By Linda Pashaj

 - Own the relationship.
 Unlike OTAs, which don’t provide guest contact information with bookings, direct bookings enable you to collect contact information at time of reservation.
 You can start building relationships with guests right away, emailing a confirmation and pre-check-in message inviting them to start planning their stay.

 - Upsell.
 When travelers book on your website, you have more control over the booking experience.
 You can promote higher-category room types, packages, and amenities that may not be available on OTAs.
-In pre-stay messaging, you can extend special offers to upgrade their room, pre-order amenities, or reserve a table in your restaurant.
+In pre-stay messaging, you can extend special offers to upgrade their room, extend the length of stay, pre-order amenities, or reserve a table in your restaurant.

 - Target active trip planners.
 Because Google Hotel Ads are displayed only if your property has availability on the booking dates entered, you only pay for clicks when you have rooms available.

 6 strategies for making the most of Google Hotel Ads

 To maximize returns on your investment in Google Hotel Ads, consider these strategies: